junone/BP_BitCoin/README.md

 # BP_BitCoin
 ## Using Bp neural network to predict the trend of bitcoin
-Compare the performance of 1,2,and 3 hidden layers.
+After comparing the performance of 1,2,and 3 hidden layers.
+\\
 The result shows that 1 hidden layer is enough.